Badge photo

 The output above is truncated, but it shows that the number of hotels in each cluster is fairly evenly distributed.
 There doesn't appear to be any relationship between cluster number and the number of items.

-Finally, we'll confirm our hypothesis that all the test user ids are found in the train DataFrame.
+Finally, let's confirm our hypothesis that all the test user ids are found in the train DataFrame.
 We can do this by finding the unique values for user_id in test, and seeing if they all exist in train.
 In the code below, we'll:

 • Create a set of all the unique test user ids.